Karan7426/Multi-Function-Web-App/Readme.md

 #### Audio File Analysis

 - **Get Audio Length**: Analyze an audio file by accessing `/audio-length/{filename}`.
 Ensure the file is uploaded to the `uploads` directory.

+#### Dynamic User Filtering

+- **Filter Users**: Use the search box on the user list page to filter users by name, email, or mobile without reloading the page.

 ### Example